joshualerickson/wildlandhydRo/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="75%" /> <br>

 Now we can use `batch_RRE()` to get regional regression estimates.
-Here we’ll use the `three_sites` named object as the parameter input for the function.
+Here we’ll use the `four_sites` named object as the parameter input for the function.
 Note you don’t have to use a `batch_StreamStats()` object and could just manually enter the correct parameters.